mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 Device servers are registered in a MySQL database.
 Hardware operators use graphical client applications that can access device servers running on remote machines using standard IIOP protocol [].
-The client applications can be created using languages like C++, Java or Python, but due to dependency on CORBA, these applications cannot run inside a web browsers.
+Client applications can be created using languages like C++, Java or Python, but due to dependency on CORBA, these applications cannot run inside a web browsers.

 There were many attempts to create web-based client applications for Tango, including Canone [], GoTan [], Taurus Web [] and mTango [].
-Only mTango is being actively developed, but most of development effort is put into the server part.
+Only mTango is being actively developed, but most of the development effort is put into the server part.
 In [praca mgr] a modular web frontend framework for Tango, the TangoJS, has been presented.
 In this paper we show how to use TangoJS to develop a web-based control panel application.

+## Related work

+TODO

 # Building a web-based control panel